 Keystone Ski Resort in Colorado’s Rocky Mountains not only offers downhill and cross-country skiing, snowboarding, tubing, ice skating, and other snowy activities but it’s also a foodie’s paradise!
-My family’s visit happened to coincide with the annual Keystone Winter Culinary Festival, which offers both romantic and family-friendly events.
-Plus mountaintop dining, a Nordic Soup Buffet, and an unforgettable Sleigh Ride Dinner make dining an adventure in Keystone.
+My family’s visit happened to coincide with the annual Keystone Winter Culinary Festival, which offers both romantic and family friendly events.
+Add mountaintop dining, a Nordic Soup Buffet, and an unforgettable Sleigh Ride Dinner to make dining an adventure in Keystone.
 Here are my tips for Keystone Ski Resort dining for foodies and families.

 My husband and I ducked out one evening without the kids to attend the Keystone Winter Culinary Festival’s Grand Tasting.
 We’ve been married for almost ten years so we’ve been on a lot of dates, but none quite like this.
 First we boarded the gondola and were given a wool blanket to warm our laps for our ride to the top of the mountain.
 Then, we boarded yet a second gondola to carry us to the next mountain.

 Glasses of champagne greeted us at North Peak’s Outpost.
 Stations offered up delicious samplings of dishes from the best restaurants at Keystone, like Alpenglow Stube’s arctic char with fines herbes spatzle, tomato raisins, chaterelles, and preserved lemon beurre blanc.
 Each item was accompanied by a wine pairing, in this case, a Sebastiani Chardonnay from California.